AdobeDocs/experience-manager-learn.en/help/assets/search-and-discovery/find-similar-images.md

 ---
-title: Find Similar Image in AEM Assets
+title: Find Similar Images in AEM Assets
 description: Learn how AEM Assets' Find Similar Image makes it easy to find the best image for your needs.
 version: Cloud Service
 topic: Content Management